 I find it’s best to leave it in the fridge for an hour or so before I cut it up, then store it in the fridge in an airtight container and it keeps well for a fortnight.

-This makes a large batch and it is quite calorie dense, but because of all the protein and good oils it is filling and you don’t need a huge serving to be satisfied.
+This makes a large batch and it is quite calorie dense, but because of all the protein and good fats it is filling and you don’t need a huge serving to be satisfied.
 Great for school lunchboxes when you’re at a ‘nut-free school and it can also serve as a quick and filling breakfast.

 To make this Coeliac Friendly replace the oats with equal weight of a mix of puffed rice, rolled quinoa and desiccated coconut.